casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 The session code will use the acquired contract hash to identify the correct contract when calling it.
 Once again, we will use the `ExecuteRequestBuilder`, this time to simulate the execution of session code calling the `Donation` entry point.

 Our session code identifies the account to use for sending the deploy (`DEFAULT_ACCOUNT_ADDR`), the deploy to be sent (`DONATION`) and the runtime arguments required.
-Namely, the contract will require the contract has, the donating account key and the amount to be donated.
+Namely, the contract will require the contract has, the donating account key and the donation amount.
 In this instance, the session code will be donating 100,000 motes.

-These details are followed by the actual `builder` request to execute the session code.
+The `builder` request follows these details to execute the session code.

 ```rust